TheUnseenz/TheUnseenz/README.md

 The bot should be portable enough that it will be easy to adapt to play random race, but for now it will play Protoss until I have developed its capabilities better.

+Should I be able to make this perform well enough, I will enter it in the ProBots tournament (ESChamp).

 I do not plan to include machine learning in this yet, but I will eventually have many parameters to decide on which can be fine-tuned by machine learning.

 # Why am I making this?